 There are ten basic colors manufactured in the hook-up wire industry and most distributors stock all ten colors in various gauge sizes (Black, Brown, Blue, Gray, Green, Orange, Red, Violet, White and Yellow).
 The same ten colors are offered as a striping option and one of those colors would be the same (Black wire with Black stripe) which wouldn’t make sense to combine.
 Stripes are popular for end users that need more than the ten basic colors for a wire harness assembly job.
 After using all ten colors once, each of the same ten colors can have a white stripe added to them, allowing 19 options (White/White excluded).
 Adding spiral stripes to wires allows for endless color options in wire harnesses and large electrical panels that have hundreds of colors and stripes.

 Spiral Stripping Process for High-Temperature Wire

-Spiral striping is more difficult for high-temperature wire (PTFE) because of the heat resistant insulation.
-The insulation is manufactured to withstand 200C instead of 105C so the paint doesn’t adhere or dry to the insulation as quick as PVC wire.
+Spiral striping is more difficult for high-temperature wire (PTFE) because of the heat-resistant insulation.
+The insulation is manufactured to withstand 200C instead of 105C so the paint doesn’t adhere or dry to the insulation as quickly as PVC wire.
 There is a special stripping machine used for high-temperature wire in order to adhere to the paint differently and create a longer metal tube for a longer drying process after the paint is on the wire.
 We have the ability to stripe both PVC and PTFE wire on our website for the same additional charge.